poggy-sl/game-cross/readme.md

-# Git and Github Course
+# Game Cross on Github

-Crash course for Git
+Choose "X" or "0" to play game.